gwpy/gwpy/docs/plot/legend.rst

 GWpy overrides the default :class:`~matplotlib.axes.Axes` class with one that uses a different default legend handler for line plots.
-This means that, by default, a lines in a legend will be thicker than on a standard matplotlib figure:
+This means that, by default, lines in a legend will be thicker than on a standard matplotlib figure:

 .. plot::